-Overall, both NetBeans and Eclipse are high-functioning Java IDEs.
-So, when comparing NetBeans vs Eclipse, you simply need to determine what’s most important to you.
+Overall, both Eclipse and NetBeans are high-functioning Java IDEs.
+So, when comparing NetBeans or Eclipse, you simply need to determine what’s most important to you.

 NetBeans is functional from the get-go and considerably easy to learn for the beginning coder.
 However, it can be a little rudimentary when it comes to editing larger projects.

-Eclipse, on the other hand, is designed to handle larger projects in elegant fashion.
-It does have a steeper learning curve though, since it relies on the immediate adaptation of plugins and extensions to become the slick software it’s designed to be.
+Eclipse, on the other hand, is designed to handle larger projects in an elegant fashion.
+It does have a steeper learning curve, though, since it relies on the immediate adaptation of plugins and extensions to become the slick software it’s designed to be.